© Lindsay Gardner 2019

-Provisionally titled WOMEN IN THE KITCHEN, the book will be published by the iconic WORKMAN PUBLISHING (!!!) in 2021.
+Titled WHY WE COOK, the book will be published by the iconic WORKMAN PUBLISHING (!!!) in March 2021.
 It explores and redefines what it means to be a woman in the contemporary culinary landscape, celebrating women’s stories, passions, and trailblazing achievements in the world of food through illustrated essays, profiles, and more, with contributions from chefs, food writers, restaurateurs, activists, and home cooks.

 Women are the creators and keepers of multitudes of stories, big and small, domestic and professional and everything in between, that have long been disregarded or overlooked.
 I’m thrilled to get to research, learn, curate and make art about this topic that is so close to my heart, and doubly thrilled to get to share these profound, timely stories with you and the world.

 It is a DREAM COME TRUE to get to make my idea into a real book at all, let alone with the incredible, thoughtful humans at Workman.

 Speaking of gratitude; I grasp for words to express the infinite depth of mine for Kate Woodrow of Present Perfect Department, my brilliant friend and now book agent, with whom I’ve long dreamed of scheming on a professional creative project.
 As my agent, she has been an insightful, imaginative, dedicated, savvy and FUN advisor and coach, since I first nervously told her about my idea, through developing my proposal and helping me find an amazing publisher to make it real.